 In order to install the new equipment and move certain components around, new underground structures and surface buildings are required.

 In the meantime, the new equipment is being manufactured in Europe, Japan, the United States and China.
-Canada will also contribute to the production of the state-of-the-art equipment.
+Canada will also contribute to the production of the new state-of-the-art equipment.
 The experiments are also preparing for major upgrades of their detectors to deal with the deluge of data promised by the HL-LHC.

 Installation of the first components (the crystal collimators, beam instrumentation, some other collimators and new shielding) has taken place during the second long shutdown of the LHC.
-Most of the equipment and the major experiment upgrades will however be installed during Long Shutdown 3, to take place between 2026 and 2028.
+Most of the equipment and the major experiment upgrades will however be installed during Long Shutdown 3, to take place between 2026 and 2029.

 How much will the High-Luminosity LHC cost?

-The material budget for the accelerator is set at about 1 billion Swiss francs between 2015 and 2028, including many in-kind contributions from international partner laboratories.
+The material budget for the accelerator is set at about 1 billion Swiss francs between 2015 and 2029, including many in-kind contributions from international partner laboratories.

 Who is involved in the project?

-CERN and its Member and Associate Member States are supported by an international collaboration of 43 institutions in 19 countries, including the United States, Canada, Japan and China.
+CERN and its Member and Associate Member States are supported by an international collaboration of 44 institutions in 20 countries, including the United States, Canada, Japan and China.

 How will society benefit from the HL-LHC?